22-2/obsidian-on-demand-plugins/README.md

 ### Key Features
 - **Command-based Loading**: Plugins are loaded only when you execute one of their commands.
 - **🖼️ View-based Loading**: Automatically load plugins when a specific view type is displayed.
-This is useful for plugins that enhance specific file types or views.
 - **Automatic View Type Detection**: When a plugin is set to **Lazy on view**, its view types are captured automatically during **Apply changes**.
 You do not need to enter view types manually.
 - **Customizable Startup Policy**: Individual settings for each plugin to decide how they should be loaded.